taosdata/TDengine/docs/en/14-reference/03-taos-sql/21-node.md

 }
 ```

-The parameters that you can modify through this statement are the same as those located in the client configuration file.
-Modifications that you make through this statement take effect immediately, while modifications to the configuration file take effect when the client restarts.
+The parameters in the above syntax are the same as those configured in the client configuration file, but they take effect immediately without restarting the client.

 ## View Client Configuration